 PP Application note 13: The TOE generates a shared secret value with the terminal during the Chip Authentication Protocol Version 1, see [TR-03110].
-This protocol may be based on the Diffie-Hellman-Protocol compliant to PKCS#3 (i.e. modulo arithmetic based cryptographic algorithm, cf. [PKCS#3]) or on the ECDH compliant to TR-03111 (i.e. an elliptic curve cryptography algorithm) (cf. [TR-03111], for details).
+This protocol is based on the Diffie-Hellman-Protocol compliant to PKCS#3 (i.e. modulo arithmetic based cryptographic algorithm, cf. [PKCS#3]), or on ECDH compliant to TR-03111 (i.e. an elliptic curve cryptography algorithm) (cf. [TR-03111], for details).
 The shared secret value is used to derive the Chip Authentication Session Keys used for encryption and MAC computation for secure messaging (defined in Key Derivation Function [TR-03110]).

-PP Application note 14:The PP application note was refined due to inconsistencies between [PP0056v2], [TR-03110] (part 3) and [ICAO_SAC]:
+PP Application note 14: The PP application note was refined due to inconsistencies between [PP0056v2], [TR-03110] (part 3) and [ICAO SAC]: